Just because it’s cold outside doesn’t mean your winter salad has to be drab or out of season!

 - Add half the pomegranate seeds (1/4 cup) to the salad bowl.

-- Add the remaining vinaigrette ingredients to the container, then cover and shake until completely combined and emulsified, about 1 minute.
+- Add the remaining vinaigrette ingredients to the small container, then cover and shake until completely combined and emulsified, about 1 minute.

 - Serve the vinaigrette with the salad.